tarantool/doc/doc/reference/tooling/tt_cli/status.rst

     tt status INSTANCE|APPLICATION

-``tt status`` prints the current status of the specified Tarantool instance.
+``tt status`` prints the current status of the specified Tarantool instance or all instances of an application.

 Examples
 --------